LabUtopia: High-Fidelity Simulation and Hierarchical Benchmark for Scientific Embodied Agents: Laboratory Simulation Suite

 \subsection{Task-Rich Trajectory Collection}

 \textbf{Manipulation Trajectory Auto-collection.} We divide the motion planners into two levels: atomic action controllers and task-level action controllers.
 Atomic actions are standard laboratory operations, such as pouring and stirring, that align with experimental protocols and are executed using finite state machines.
 Task-level controllers organize atomic action controllers to collect data for specific tasks.
 For atomic actions, we control multiple target keypoints for the robotic arm.
 At each keypoint, an RMPflow controller~\cite{cheng2020rmp} plans motion toward dynamically determined positions based on the real-time state of manipulated objects.
-We incorporate spherical linear interpolation (Slerp)~\cite{gong2023arnold} for continuously manipulating articulated objects, \emph{e.g.,} opening the dry container task, for more robust results.
-Furthermore, task-level controllers organize atomic actions to streamline the entire experimental procedure, enabling our motion planner to generate demonstration data efficiently.
+We incorporate spherical linear interpolation (Slerp)~\cite{gong2023arnold} for continuously manipulating articulated objects, \emph{e.g.,} opening the dry box task, for more robust results.
+Furthermore, task-level controllers organize atomic actions to streamline the entire experimental procedure, enabling our motion planner to generate demonstration data for imitation learning efficiently.
+During demonstration data collection, all objects are randomly initialized within a predefined spatial range to ensure diversity and generalization.

 \textbf{Navigation Trajectory Auto-collection.} Robots in laboratory environments need to autonomously move between locations and interact with various experimental instruments.
 To automate trajectory collection, we design a method based on the A* algorithm~\cite{guruji2016time} and occupancy map~\cite{elfes2002using}.
 Specifically, we first generate and store occupancy maps built by Isaac Sim for the laboratory.
 These maps explicitly indicate the areas where obstacles are present, thus marking regions that are non-navigable.
 This information is then bound to the laboratory asset data.
 When deployed in a new laboratory scene, the robot uses its initial and target positions to plan a path with key waypoints.
 It then follows these waypoints, generating navigation trajectory data.
 This approach proves successful in experiments, offering an efficient solution for trajectory planning and data collection.